smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 Conditionals
 ------------

-###
+### `if ... then`

-The most simple case is an construct, which should be familiar from other BASIC dialects.
+The most simple case is an `if ... then` construct, which should be familiar from other BASIC dialects.

 In its regular form, it looks like this: